whyAsif/bdzone-afkbot/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-- Special thanks to the BDZone community for their support and inspiration.
+- Special thanks to the BDZONE community for their support and inspiration.
 - Developed using **Node.js** for efficient and scalable performance.